ryanj/redisconf-2018/README.md

 ## Test Demos

-Deploy the same thing, but tell Redis to use a Persistent Volume
+Deploy the same thing in a new project, while choosing the other (non-ephemeral) "Redis" service from the catalog.

-Test scaling and autorecovery
+Test scaling and autorecovery.
+Scale the web instances up to 6, then kill four of them.
+Show autorecovery.
+Reload the web page to show that kubernetes can automatically route around and restore the availability of these types of services without any visible disruption for external users.

-Run `redis-cli cluster nodes` in the redis Terminal
+Run `redis-cli cluster nodes` in the Terminal of the redis pod, to confirm that we are *not* configured to run Redis as a cluster.

 ## Production Demos